-The time it takes to a device to automatically connect to the WiFi depends by many factors.
+The time it takes for a device to automatically connect to the WiFi depends on many factors.
 It can be as fast as immediate or take a couple of minutes.

 If the device does not connect at all, please make sure the SSID of your WiFi network is not hidden.

 If the device attempts to connect but it fails, it is more likely a problem of authorization.
-Check the Internet Plan assigned to the user to make sure the user has traffic allowance .
+Check the Internet Plan assigned to the user to make sure the user has a traffic allowance.

 The device may also decide to stop attempting to associate with a network if there have been many failed attempts.
 Failed attempts may be caused by many situations; for example, the device might have attempted to use repeatedly al older profile installed in the device that is not longer authorized.